 They reach the top of the Brenva route at 6 pm (using their headlamps for the last hour - at this time of the season, night falls at 5 pm) and there, like Jean Couzy and Vialatte they ignore the Mont-Blanc summit, go to the Brenva Col, then head straight down to Chamonix by the Corridor and the Grand Plateau.

-They had specifically chosen the date to benefit from the full moon and so avoid a bivouac.
+They had chosen the date to benefit from the full moon and so avoid a bivouac.
 They reach the Grands Mulets refuge around midnight where they sleep all day before resuming their descent to Chamonix.
 As planned they made a fast round trip ascent, fast style: around 18 hours non-stop from La Fourche to the Grands-Mulets and were equipped accordingly, light.